 How is the Geography of Machu Picchu?

 Machu Picchu is located on the easter slopes of the cloud first of the southern Peruvian Andean Mountains at an elevation of 79000ft or 2500 meters above sea level.
-The citadel is part of what is geographically understood as the “Vilcabamba batholith,” which is a massive, intrusive igneous rock or plutonic rock.
-Machu Picchu sits at the center of two mountain ranges: the Urubamba range and the Vilcanota range.
+The citadel is part of what is geographically understood as the “Vilcabamba batholith,” a massive, intrusive igneous or plutonic rock.
+Machu Picchu sits at the center of two mountain ranges: the Urubamba and Vilcanota.
 Also, three mountains surround the Machu Picchu citadel: Huayna Picchu, Putucusi, and Machu Picchu mountain.
 On the outskirts of the Machu Picchu sanctuary is located the massive Salkantay, the mountain which is the second-tallest mountain in the Cusco region at 21000ft or 6,271 meters above mean sea level.
 Moreover, the water from the famous Vilcanota River flows through the deep valleys of Machu Picchu headed to the Amazon basin.

 How is the Map of Machu Picchu Layout?